7 Winter Food Festivals You Won't Want to Miss

 South Beach Wine & Food Festival, Miami, Florida

 On Feb.
-26, from 6-9 p.m., James Beard Award-winning chef Andrew Zimmernan, host of The Travel Channel's "Bizarre Foods," will preside over Lucky Chopsticks: An Asian Night Market.
-He'll present a feast of sushi, dumplings, dim sum and other dishes at The Ritz-Carlton, South Beach, on Sunday, Feb.
-26, from 6-9 p.m.
-Talented chefs Lee, Lau and Tsui, from MR CHOW, a Chinese restaurant, will demonstrate how to carve Beijing duck, fillet sole and prepare noodles (guests will be invited to sample the foods).
+23 James Beard Award-winning chef Andrew Zimmern, host of The Travel Channel's "Bizarre Foods," will preside over Lucky Chopsticks.
+He'll present a feast of sushi, dumplings, dim sum and other dishes at The W Fort Lauderdale.
+Other talented chefs will demonstrate their versions of classic Chinese dishes (guests will be invited to sample the foods).

 See the SOBEWFF website for prices and a schedule of events, such as walk-around tastings, wine seminars, intimate dinners and much more.